KILTprotocol/docs/docs/concepts/04_Credentials/05_verification.md

 If the claimer tampered with the credential, the hash won’t match any attestation on the chain.
 On the other hand, if the attestation hash is on the chain and has not been revoked, the credential is valid.

 However, this does not verify that the claimer is the rightful/legitimate owner of the credential presented.
+So please read on for how to check that.

 ## Verifying the Owner of the Credential